avanzosc/odoo-addons/account_invoice_line_picking_info/README.rst

 Account invoice line picking info
 =================================

-* Picking name in the name of invoice lines
+* Picking name and move line date in the name of invoice lines.

 Bug Tracker